In this Instarem amaze card review, we’ll break down the amaze card changes and determine if the amaze card is still worth its salt.

 Instarem amaze card referral

 You get 400 Instapoints referral bonus when you invite a family member or friend to join Instarem.
 Your referred family member or friend will receive 475 Instapoints.
-As mentioned, these can be used for cashback or for a discount when you remit money overseas, just like Wise.
+As mentioned, these can be used for cashback or a discount when you remit money overseas, just like Wise.

 Is the Instarem amaze card still amazing?